pnp/sp-dev-fx-webparts/samples/react-sp-site-user-groups/README.md

   - **gulp trust-dev-cert**
   - **gulp serve --nobrowser**
 - Open the hosted workbench on a SharePoint site - i.e. https://_tenant_.sharepoint.com/site/_sitename_/_layouts/workbench.aspx
-- Add the User and Group Info webpart to the page.
+- Add the User and Group Info web part to the page.
 - View the current user's information and the 'user' information for any Azure AD groups the user belongs to which are also known to the SharePoint site.

 ## Features

-This webpart was created to better understand the relationship between AAD users, AAD groups, SP User and SP Groups.
+This web part was created to better understand the relationship between AAD users, AAD groups, SP User and SP Groups.
 In particular I was interested in how SP site user/group ids are mapped to the 4 principal types so that I might match a user against values entered in a SP People column which also accepted group values.

 Experiment by granting permissions directly to some users for a site, directly to an AAD group for a site, and to a SP group where the membership consists of the AAD user or nested AAD groups.